Share price out of sync?

 SLPE’s lead manager is Alan Gauld, an investment director in the private equity team at ASI.
 Alan succeeded Merrick McKay, ASI’s head of European private equity.
 Alan is supported by Patrick Knechtli (secondaries), Mark Nicolson (primaries), Simon Tyszko (investment manager), and Ramone Moody (investment analyst) with backup coming from the rest of ASI’s private equity team (which has 41 investment professionals).

 Alan focuses on buyout funds, co-investments, and secondary investments.
 His fund portfolio includes a mixture of pan-European and mid-market French and Iberian funds, where he is involved in sourcing, appraising, and executing investments as well as portfolio monitoring.
 Alan is a qualified chartered accountant and holds a BSc (Hons) in Genetics from the University of Edinburgh.

-Readers interested in further information about SLPE may wish to read our previous notes.
-You can read the notes by clicking on the links below:
+Readers interested in further information about SLPE may wish to read QuotedData’s previous notes.
+You can read the notes by clicking on them in the links below.

 - Sitting in a sweet spot – Initiation – 10 May 2016

 - Reinvestment phase underway – Update – 14 September 2016

 - Dividend doubled to 4.0% – Update – 22 February 2017